ray-project/ray/doc/source/example-a3c.rst

 Benchmarks and Visualization
 ----------------------------

-For the `PongDeterministic-v3` and an Amazon EC2 m4.16xlarge instance, we are able to train the agent with 16 workers in just under 15 minutes.
+For the :code:`PongDeterministic-v3` and an Amazon EC2 m4.16xlarge instance, we are able to train the agent with 16 workers in just under 15 minutes.
 With 8 workers, we can train the agent in just under 25 minutes.

-You can visualize performance by running `tensorboard --logdir [directory]` in a separate screen, where `[directory]` is defaulted to `./tmp/`.
+You can visualize performance by running :code:`tensorboard --logdir [directory]` in a separate screen, where :code:`[directory]` is defaulted to :code:`./tmp/`.